-The strength factors that were used in calculating the CFI can be mapped on a diamond graph to show the shape of an institution's financial health compared to the industry benchmarks.
+The strength factors used in calculating the CFI can be mapped on a diamond graph to show the shape of an institution's financial health compared to the industry benchmarks.
 This Graphic Financial Profile can assist management in determining whether a weakness in one ratio is offset by strength in another ratio.

-- The center point of the graphic financial profiles is -4, the lowest possible score on the scale. - The smaller, heavily lined diamond in the graphs represents the low industry benchmark of 3. - The outer, lightly lined diamond represents the high industry benchmark of 10 and the highest possible score on the scale for each ratio. - The actual values of the UMS' ratio strength factors are plotted and shaded to show how the UMS' health compares with the low (3) and high (10) industry benchmarks.
+- The center point of the graphic financial profiles is -4, the lowest possible score on the scale. - The smaller, heavily lined diamond in the graphs represents the low industry benchmark of 3. - The outer, lightly lined diamond represents the high industry benchmark of 10 and the highest possible score on the scale for each ratio. - The actual values of the UMS'ratio strength factors are plotted and shaded to show how the UMS' health compares with the low (3) and high (10) industry benchmarks.

-Graphic Financial Profiles FY18 and FY19
+Graphic Financial Profiles FY19 and FY20

-In FY19, the shape of the UMS' graphic financial profile constricted toward center, as the UMS experienced reduced returns from operations and from net position.
+In FY20, the shape of the UMS' graphic financial profile expanded, as the UMS experienced improved returns from operations and from net position.

-Graphic Financial Profiles FY10 to FY17
+Graphic Financial Profiles FY11 to FY18

-Changes in the shape of the UMS' graphic financial profile for FY10 thru FY17 can be seen below and on the next page.
+Changes in the shape of the UMS' graphic financial profile for FY11 thru FY18 can be seen below and on the next page.

-UMS Financial Highlights FY10 to FY18
+UMS Financial Highlights FY11 to FY19

-We have compiled the following financial highlights from prior years' ratios reports as a resource in understanding the ratios presented in this report for prior fiscal years.
+We have compiled the following financial highlights from prior years' ratio reports as a resource in understanding the ratios presented in this report for prior fiscal years.